iamkrithik/iamkrithik/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning App Development.
 - 💞️ I’m looking to collaborate on Landing pages.
-- 📫 Reach me by mail.
+- 📫 Reach me by mail @: krithikkota8@gmail.com

 <!---
 iamkrithik/iamkrithik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.